Extinction window of mean field branching annihilating random walk

 \subsection{Main questions and results}

-As remarked above, $\BARW$ lacks monotonicity, and thus it is not easy to analyze.
-However, it seems reasonable to ask the following immediate questions regarding the long term behavior.
+As stated above, $\mathsf{BARW}$ lacks monotonicity, and thus it is not easy to analyze.
+However, it seems reasonable to ask the following immediate questions regarding the long-term behavior.
 Some of these questions are being studied by the authors in a separate work, for the case of $G$ being the infinite $d$-regular tree.

 Suppose $G$ is an infinite transitive graph.
-If $\lambda$ is either too big or too small, one may dominate $\BARW$ by a sub-critical Galton-Watson process.
-Thus, we are guaranteed extinction in either case.
+If $\lambda$ is either too big or too small, one may dominate $\mathsf{BARW}$ by a sub-critical Galton--Watson process.
+Thus we are guaranteed extinction in either case.
 (This is not surprising, as too little offspring do not give a good enough chance of survival, and too many offspring create too much annihilation, thus again ruining the chance of survival.)